 The Most Scenic Villages on Everest Trek Route

-The scenic villages that fall on Everest trek route are more than just a resting stop for tired muscles after the Everest Base Camp trek.
+The scenic villages that fall on the Everest trek route are more than just a resting stop for tired muscles after the Everest Base Camp trek.
 While tall snow-capped peaks do sound tempting, these villages on the way give more of a rural and native experience of the region.

 Namche Bazaar: The Heart of Everest